Want to save time? Skip ahead to the top app.

 Take a look at the top PM tools to see which one makes the most sense for your company and team.
 If you are looking for something specific to Mac, check out our guide on Mac project management tools.

 1. Hubstaff Tasks

-Hubstaff Tasks is an online project management tool with Agile methodologies and time-saving features such as Kanban boards and weekly sprints built-in.
+Hubstaff Tasks is an online project management tool with Agile methodologies and time-saving features such as Kanban boards and agile sprints built-in.
 Teams are able to create tasks, add checklists, automate workflows, and much more, all with a few clicks.

 Once you set your custom workflow, Hubstaff Tasks will move a task along by assigning a team member notifying them once you move it to the next phase.

 Like many tools on this list, Hubstaff Tasks integrates with Hubstaff time tracking.
 This enables teams to see how much time is spent on specific tasks, track budgets, project estimates and much more.
 The difference is that Hubstaff Tasks and Hubstaff were built to work together so the solutions are seamless.

 This project management app combines help desk, team chat and CRM all into one suite of project management tools.
 The other benefit of this software is in the different use cases.
 There’s a solution for marketing teams, product teams, and support teams.

 Basecamp is an efficient and popular tool among many project managers because of its simple user interface and easy organization structures.
 Basecamp also has file managing features, intuitive navigation, and works great on mobile phones.
 Read here about how a digital agency uses Basecamp to rapidly grow their business.